 What could you do with $1,500 or more?

-Through the Child Tax Credit, families are eligible to receive up to $2,000 for each child in their care under the age of 17.
+Through the Child Tax Credit, families are eligible to receive a tax credit of up to $2,000 for each child in their care under the age of 17.

-You may qualify for the Child Tax Credit if you meet these criteria.
+You may qualify for the Child Tax Credit if you meet all of these criteria.

 In 2021, Congress approved monthly payments of up to $300 per child, per month.
 Unfortunately, these monthly payments have not been renewed by Congress.
 Click here to tell your congressperson to renew the Child Tax Credit monthly payments!

 If you missed out on the monthly payments in 2021, you may still be able to claim your credit: